-Aerial view of the Jersey City skyline.
-Skyscrapers dot the water’s edge, and the rest of the densely populated city sprawls inland.
+Aerial view of one of the best places to live in New Jersey — Jersey City — with skyscrapers dotting the water’s edge and the rest of the densely populated city sprawled inland.

 The 10 Best Places to Live in New Jersey for Families, Young Professionals, and Retirees